A CMC existence result for expanding cosmological spacetimes: Spacetime and mean curvature flow preliminaries

 where $\nu(x,s)$ is the future-directed unit normal to the smooth spacelike Cauchy surfaces

-and $H(x,s)$ is the mean curvature of $V_s$ at $F(x,s)$ defined with respect to $\nu(x,s)$, and $c \in \R$ is a constant.
+and $H(x,s)$ is the mean curvature of $V_s$ at $F(x,s)$ defined with respect to $\nu(x,s)$.
 By \cite[Thm.
 4.1]{Ecker_Huisken}, a solution to this evolution problem exists at least locally for $s \in [0,s_0)$; that is, there is a smooth map

 such that

 Moreover, if the flow $\{V_s\}_{s\in [0,s_0)}$ remains in a compact region of the spacetime $M$, then the solution can be extended beyond $s_0$.\footnote{More generally, \cite[Thm.
 4.1]{Ecker_Huisken} allows not just for a constant $c$ in \eqref{eq: evol prob2}, but for any smooth function $\mathscr{H}$ on $M$ satisfying a certain monotonicity condition.}